 Air Circulation is Key to Prevent Mold and Mildew Growth

 Ensuring air circulation in your bathroom is a vital step to prevent mold and mildew growth.
-When there isn’t enough air movement, excess moisture can collect on surfaces, accelerating the growth of unhealthy mould and mildew colonies.
-To help reduce your health risks, try these simple habit changes to increase airflow: open windows when showering, use an extractor fan, keep drains clear from blockages and install air vents in areas where humidity levels are high.
+When there isn’t enough air movement, excess moisture can collect on surfaces, accelerating the growth of unhealthy mold and mildew colonies.
+To help reduce your health risks, try these simple habit changes to increase airflow: open windows when showering, use an extractor fan, keep drains clear from blockages, and install air vents in areas where humidity levels are high.
 These simple steps will help keep your bathroom healthier for you and your family.

 Keep Moisture Levels Low by Using Fans and Dehumidifiers

-Keeping the moisture levels in your bathroom low is key to preventing mould and mildew growth.
+Keeping the moisture levels in your bathroom low is key to preventing mold and mildew growth.
 To do this, it is important to take advantage of fans and dehumidifiers.
 Installing an appropriate fan system in your bathroom can help to remove excess moisture from the air quickly while using a dehumidifier allows you to maintain comfortable humidity levels in all seasons.
-Together, these items can vastly reduce the chances of developing a mould and mildew problem in your bathroom.
+Together, these items can vastly reduce the chances of developing a mold and mildew problem in your bathroom.
 They are also relatively inexpensive ways to reduce maintenance costs for homeowners and renters alike.
-Taking preventative steps now will ensure that your bathroom remains safe, healthy and clean for years to come!
+Taking preventative steps now will ensure that your bathroom remains safe, healthy, and clean for years to come!

 Choose Mold-Resistant Materials When Remodeling or Updating Your Bathroom